ph0bos/elastibuild-node/README.md

 Elastibuild, a fluent builder for creating ElasticSearch compatible query JSON.

+Note: All constructed queries are compatible with Elastsearch 5.x only.

 ## Installing

 To utilize elastibuild for node.js install the the `npm` module: